MAKIZ/makiz.github.io/README.md

 Future Improvement:
-Will work on with responsive with different screen sizes. will fixed the position of main section title's.
+Will work on with responsive with different screen sizes.
+Will fixed the position of main section title's.
+Will add javascript soon.

 ### Author: Mark Delos Reyes